-You’re likely very familiar with your local and state laws surrounding alcohol delivery — but if you’re unsure of the particulars, now is the time to check.
-Several U.S. states that typically don’t allow local beer and wine delivery have issued emergency declarations to temporarily lift these bans, but they may have expired in some areas.
+You’re likely very familiar with your local and state laws surrounding alcohol delivery business — but if you’re unsure of the particulars, now is the time to check.
+Several U.S. states that typically don’t allow local beer and wine deliver issued emergency declarations in 2020 to temporarily lift these bans, but they may have expired in some areas.
 Additionally, the type of license your company carries can affect your ability to deliver.
 Look to your state brewers guild, recent news from your legislature, and state alcohol regulatory agency for the most up-to-date information.
 And keep in mind: shipping alcohol over state lines is treated differently under the law in most states.
 Many of those restrictions remain in place.

 While curbside to-go sales are easier to manage, deliveries are a whole different ballgame.
 You’ll want to keep track of these orders to plan deliveries and having someone take orders over the phone and prioritize them manually is not an efficient system.
-Systems like Square, Craftpeak, and GoTab can quickly get online ordering sites set up with your available products and pickup/delivery options so you have a streamlined way to take and process orders.
+Systems like Square, Commerce7, and Arryved can quickly get online ordering sites set up with your available products and pickup/delivery options so you have a streamlined way to take and process orders.

 Many craft manufacturing businesses have opted to use their own staff for direct-to-consumer deliveries.
 However, if you already have a partnership with a third-party app like Grubhub, Postmates, or Uber Eats, you may prefer to continue using those services for deliveries and keep your staff on hand for curbside orders and production-related activities.
 No matter your decision, keep in mind that offering deliveries presents the opportunity for customer dissatisfaction with the product or service, so have a plan for handling complaints.

-Have a huddle with the staff who will be involved with any pickup or delivery sales and assign responsibilities.
-Make sure everyone understands and agrees on the process — from who checks for new orders and grabs products to fill them to who makes deliveries — so everyone is on the same page.
+Have a huddle with the staff who will be involved with any pickup or alcohol delivery business sales and assign responsibilities.
+Make sure everyone understands and agrees on the process — from who checks for new orders and grabs products to fulfill them to who makes deliveries — so everyone is on the same page.